-We are an early stage molecular oncology diagnostics company with a history of net losses; we expect to incur net losses in the future, and we may never achieve sustained profitability.
+We are an early commercial stage molecular oncology diagnostics company with a history of net losses; we expect to incur net losses in the future, and we may never achieve sustained profitability.

-We have historically incurred substantial net losses, including net losses of \$18.4 million and \$21.6 million for the years ended December 31 2016 and 2017, respectively, and we have never been profitable.
-At December 31, 2017, our accumulated deficit was approximately \$195.2 million.
+We have historically incurred substantial net losses, including net losses of \$21.6 million for the year ended December 31, 2017 and \$18.6 million for the nine month period ended September 30, 2018, and we have never been profitable.
+At September 30, 2018, our accumulated deficit was \$214.4 million.
 Before 2008, we were pursuing a business plan relating to fetal genetic disorders and other fields, all of which were unrelated to cancer diagnostics.
-The portion of our accumulated deficit that relates to the period from inception through December 31, 2007 is approximately \$66.5 million.
+The portion of our accumulated deficit that relates to the period from inception through December 31, 2007 is \$66.5 million.